James Petras

 severance pay or worse.
 Some contracts

-bankers based in the City of London , Geneva , Frankfort
+in Ireland Brussels London , Geneva , Frankfort Ireland

 The similarities in socio-economic